Everest Base Camp Helicopter Tour with Landing

 We will find other people to join you on the journey and share the cost.
 All other features and experiences are the same as a private Everest base camp helicopter tour.
 Just a price difference.
 This one is offered at the best price possible.

-Please contact us at Magical Nepal to learn more about this wonderful trip and the cost of the Everest base camp helicopter tour we offer.
+Don’t hesitate to contact us at Magical Nepal to learn more about this beautiful trip and the cost of the Everest base camp helicopter tour we offer.

 Helicopter tours to Mount Everest are generally more expensive than other helicopter tours in Nepal due to the region’s high altitude and challenging flying conditions.
-The altitude of Mount Everest is more than 29,000 feet (8,848 meters), which is significantly higher than the altitude of other popular tourist destinations in Nepal.
-Flying at a helicopter at such a high altitude presents several challenges, including thin air, extremely cold temperatures, and the risk of high-altitude sickness.
+Flying a helicopter at such a high altitude presents several challenges, including thin air, frigid temperatures, and the risk of high-altitude sickness.

-Due to these challenges, helicopter tours to Mount Everest Base Camp require specialized equipment and highly trained pilots.
-The cost of operating these tours is, therefore, higher than it would be for other helicopter tours in Nepal.
+Due to these challenges, helicopter tours to Mount Everest Base Camp require specialized team and highly trained pilots.
+Therefore, the cost of operating these tours is higher than it would be for other helicopter tours in Nepal.
 In addition, the logistics of organizing a tour to Mount Everest are more complete than landing a helicopter at Kalapathar.
-All these factors contribute to the higher cost of helicopter tours to Mount Everest.

 Weather and Climate for Everest Base Camp Helicopter Landing Tour